May 30, 2026

 • Stretched wrapper elements: Because this markup uses rigid container structures, older layout wrappers can aggressively affect your images.

-• If your design framework is forcing your visuals to scale poorly, see the guide on Blogger layout wrapper styles: how to align content and sidebars.
+If your design framework is forcing your visuals to scale poorly, see the guide on how Blogger layout wrappers affect image placement and page stability.

 Here is the most confusing part about Blogger images:

-You can upload a compact 600x300px image, look at it on your laptop, and think, "Wow, that looks perfectly crisp and fits my layout beautifully!"
+You can upload a compact 600x315px image, look at it on your laptop, and think, "Wow, that looks perfectly crisp and fits my layout beautifully!"

 And you are right—inside your own website's post column, it does look good.